 The improvement plan recognises that to achieve its aims it will need a “realistic plan of action, which takes people with us”.
 “Financial pressures are a key driver of reform, but this agenda is not ‘just about the money’.
 Neither is it ‘just about survival’.
 It’s about future success.”

 As such DEFRA is seeking to enact culture change within its ranks.
-This was one of the aims of the ‘red-tape challenge’.
+This was

 A strategic reform plan published in April says it has introduced a new system, Policy Implementation Management and Made Simple (PIMMS), to “improve and support greater openness within DEFRA’s policy development process and a more consistent approach across the organisation.”